The Home Teachers: Plot

 Greg Blazer is a slothful, lazy Latter-day Saint who loves football so much that he wears football jerseys under his church clothes.
 Much to his dismay, Greg's Sunday-football-watching plans are interrupted by Nelson Parker, a faithful, nerdy, stalwart Latter-day Saint who is Greg's new home teaching companion.
 Together, the two men set out to complete their assignment, beginning a journey of slapstick comedy and hijinks that includes Greg falling through a ceiling while wearing a wedding dress, dressing up like a deer, and accidentally dancing with a dead grandfather at his own funeral.

 Background

 After the successful distribution of two films intended for LDS audiences, Halestorm Entertainment made the decision to produce and distribute The Home Teachers, based on a script by John Moyer.
-The genesis of the film grew from a single idea.
-Moyer had the idea of Birkeland falling through a ceiling, and built a script around it.
-That scene developed into Birkeland, wearing a wedding dress, falling through the ceiling onto a fully set kitchen table, followed by a toilet.
-Moyer soon wrote many other scenes involving similar slapstick humor and developed them into a story.
+The genesis of the film grew from a single idea Moyer had of Birkeland falling through a ceiling, and he built a script around it.
+That scene developed into a wedding-dress-clad Birkeland falling through the ceiling onto a fully-set kitchen table, followed by a toilet.
+Moyer then wrote many other scenes involving similar slapstick humor and developed them into a story.